 Best Budget: Jocuu Slow Masticating Juicer Extractor

-Small food chute require foods to be pre-cut
+Small food chute, foods must be pre-cut

 The Jocuu Slow Masticating juicer performs well and won’t break the bank.
 This single-auger, horizontal juicer has two speeds so you can adjust to work your way through a variety of produce, and it features a reverse function to avoid jamming.
 This model is also armed with an automatic shutoff every 20 minutes to protect the motor from overheating.